venkateshakula77/Secure-Workloads-in-Google-Kubernetes-Engine-Challenge-Lab/README.md

 Go for the previously open editor and click "issuer.yaml" and paste the username1 as your email and save it(ctrl-s)

-kubectl apply -f issuer.yaml
+In cloud shell run the command - kubectl apply -f issuer.yaml

 In open editor tab, click ingress.yaml and paste the previously saved DNS Record in the place of hostname(line 11 and 14) by removing the hyphens for example(student_01_aec2 - student01aec2) like this

-kubectl apply -f ingress.yaml
+In cloud shell run the command - kubectl apply -f ingress.yaml

 click services & ingress,refresh it, scroll down then click on DNS Record id, if you are not getting error then refresh, click on advanced, proceed to DNS and click continue, site title- lab, username- lab, auto password, email- username1, select search engine visibility and Install, next click log in and go to lab and check your progress for task 3

-kubect1 apply -f network-policy.yaml
+In cloud shell run the command - kubect1 apply -f network-policy.yaml

 open editor, click on network policy.yaml and paste the below code atlast and save it